MrCodeGameandAnime/Dungeon-Drifters/docs/mpy/portability/micropython-closure.md

 PS5 RAM requirement, that the Windows port models PS5 hardware, or that console graphics, audio, input, lifecycle, SDK, storage, packaging, certification, or shipping are complete.
 SAVE-ARCH remains deferred;
-MYP14 only decoupled the session persistence import boundary.
+MPY14 only decoupled the session persistence import boundary.

 ## Requalification Triggers

-The nominal MYP sequence is closed.
+The nominal MPY sequence is closed.
 A new portability campaign is justified only after a material change such as a MicroPython version change, a new headless runtime dependency or language feature, newly exercised gameplay content, core session/combat architecture changes, dataclass-contract or